artur-ciocanu/launch.en/help/release-notes/2018-release-notes.md

 Used by thousands of customers for web tag management, the tag workspace can now be used to manage your mobile SDKs.

-Creating a mobile property in tags allows you to:
+Creating a mobile property in the Data Collection UI allows you to:

 * Create data elements and build sophisticated rules that can combine actions across multiple solutions.
 * Manage mobile extensions:
   * Mobile Core and Profile extensions are pre-installed with every mobile property.
-  * Extensions are available for other [!DNL Adobe] solutions including [!DNL Adobe Analytics], [!DNL Adobe Target], and [!DNL Adobe Audience Manager].
+  * Extensions are available for other Adobe solutions including [!DNL Adobe Analytics], [!DNL Adobe Target], and [!DNL Adobe Audience Manager].
 * Mobile Core extension and all additional extensions can be downloaded and installed through dependency managers such as Maven and CocoaPods.
 * When you add an extension, you must recompile your app and complete the app store submission/approval process.